 The other kind of pasta peculiar to Sardinia is fregula.
 This is a small, toasted, semolina pasta which came originally to Sardinia from north Africa.
 The toasting process gives it a slightly nutty flavour.

 Then there are culurgiones, a sort of leaf-shaped ravioli stuffed with mashed potato, pecorino (or in the south, ricotta), garlic and mint….bit stodgy to my mind.

 This is cured, salted fish roe, either from grey mullet (with a strong taste) or tuna (with an overwhelming taste).
 It’s sold in the long, fat roe sacks, or in dry powder form.
 It’s very salty with a strong fishy taste – a bit of an acquired taste.
 It’s usually sprinkled or grated over fish and seafood, risottos, pastas, and bruschetta.

 If you are lucky, you may find fresh sea urchins.
 They have a delicate flavour so they are usually just spread over bruschetta, or added to very plain pastas.
 Follow this link for more on sea urchins.

-I wouldn’t recommend the meat in Sardinia really (unless you go straight to an agriturismo), but if your local butcher provides Su Porcheddu – suckling pig roasted on a spit complete with soft, roasted potatoes – then that would be a treat not to be missed.
+I wouldn’t recommend the meat in Sardinia really (unless you go straight to an agriturismo where they may be roasting a whole animal), but if your local butcher provides Su Porcheddu – suckling pig roasted on a spit complete with soft, roasted potatoes – then that would be a treat not to be missed.

 Sardinians make a type of liqueur with myrtle which I don’t recommend.
 But I use sprigs of it to flavour roasts (or when I heat up pane carasau).
 You can also buy the berries dried hard (they travel well).
 I add them to a good, thickish, vinegar (chardonnay vinegar, for example) and they make a fabulous, deep-coloured flavoured vinegar.